Home > Get Started > Account Management

 In the Membership step, manage the users with this role.

-Click Add users to add users to this role.
+Click Add user to add users to this role.
 In the Add panel, search users by email addresses, select the users you want to add, and click Save.

 Select one or more users and click Delete to delete the user from this role.
 A pop-up window appears asking for your confirmation.
 Click Confirm to confirm your deletion.

-Switch to the For customer’s end user tab on the Roles page.
+Switch to the Customer tab on the Roles page.

 Click Create above the table.
-The Create permission set page appears.
+The Create role page appears.

-In the Basic information step, enter a name and an optional description for the permission set.
-Then, click Next.
+In the Basic information step, enter a name and an optional description for the role.

 Baseline management